Bybrook River

 The Bybrook, also known as the By Brook, is a small river in England.
-It is a tributary of the Bristol Avon and is some 12 mi long.
+It is a tributary of the Bristol Avon and is approximately 12 mi long.
 Its sources are the Burton Brook and the Broadmead Brook, which rise in South Gloucestershire at Tormarton and Cold Ashton respectively, and join just north of Castle Combe in Wiltshire.
 The river has a mean flow rate of 57.25 cuft/s as recorded at Middlehill near Box.
-A variety of flora and fauna is supported by the river including the endangered white-clawed crayfish.
-Twenty watermill sites have been identified on the river but none now remain in use.
+The river supports a variety of flora and fauna including the endangered white-clawed crayfish.
+Twenty watermill sites have been identified on the river, but none remain in use today.

 Course

-The Burton Brook rises near Lower Lapdown Farm at Tormarton and runs in an easterly direction towards the village of Burton on the Gloucestershire-Wiltshire border.
+The Burton Brook rises near Lower Lapdown Farm at Tormarton and runs in an easterly direction towards the village of Burton on the Gloucestershire–Wiltshire border.
 The Broadmead Brook rises at Folly Farm at Cold Ashton and runs eastwards south of the Burton Brook; the two join below Gatcombe Hill, just north of the Wiltshire village of Castle Combe, at the beginning of a steep valley.

-The Bybrook then flows south towards the village of Ford, where it first joins Lurscombe Brooke, a tributary from North Wraxall, and then joins the Doncombe Brook, a tributary from Marshfield.
-On through Slaughterford, the Bybrook is joined on the right bank by the Lid Brook at Drewett's Mill, north of Box; Downstream of Weavern Farm the Bybrook is locally referred to as the Weavern.
-The river now runs in a southwesterly direction through a shallower valley, past Shockerwick House, before joining the Bristol Avon at Bathford, at a point adjacent to the main railway line from London and the A4 road.
+The Bybrook then flows south towards the village of Ford, where it first joins Lurescombe Brook, a tributary from North Wraxall, and then joins the Doncombe Brook, a tributary from Marshfield.
+Continuing through Slaughterford, the Bybrook is joined on the right bank by the Lid Brook at Drewett's Mill, north of Box; downstream of Weavern Farm, the Bybrook is locally referred to as the Weavern.
+The river now runs in a southwesterly direction through a shallower valley, past Shockerwick House, before joining the Bristol Avon at Bathford, adjacent to the Great Western Main Line and the A4 road.

 Geology

 The geology of the Bybrook spans Middle Jurassic to Lower Jurassic rock types.
 The northern part of the catchment is dominated by the Great Oolite Limestone plateau.
-At source, the Burton Brook and Broadmead brook tributaries cut through Forest Marble Clays.
-By Castle Combe, the brook has cut through the Greater Oolite Limestone to expose underlying layer of Fuller's earth, before reaching the limestones of the Inferior Oolite Group and then Bridport Sand Formation and Charmouth Mudstone Formation of the Lias Group.
+At source, the Burton Brook and Broadmead Brook tributaries cut through Forest Marble Clays.
+By Castle Combe, the brook has cut through the Greater Oolite Limestone to expose the underlying layer of Fuller's earth, before reaching the limestones of the Inferior Oolite Group and then Bridport Sand Formation and Charmouth Mudstone Formation of the Lias Group.

 In recent geological history the Bybrook was the headwaters of the Avon.
 Drainage to the south, east, and north were previously headwaters of the River Thames.
 A major shift along a fault line captured these waters for the River Avon, including through major towns of Malmesbury and Chippenham.
-The increase in water cut gorges through what is now Bristol and Bath exposing deep springs, including Bath's hot springs.
+The increased water flow cut gorges through what are now Bristol and Bath, exposing deep springs including Bath's hot springs.